Conviction Integrity Unit

 - The claim must not be frivolous; and

-Request for review must be submitted in writing to Supervising Assistant County Prosecutor Jose A. Torres, the coordinator of the Conviction Integrity Unit, and shall include the offender’s name, case number, evidence of innocence, and, if applicable, how the Conviction Integrity Unit could look further into that evidence.
-The Conviction Integrity Unit does not review non-innocence related claims such as procedural errors at trial or ineffective assistance of counsel that are decided by the appellate system.
+Request for review must be submitted in writing to the Conviction Integrity Unit and shall include the offender’s name, case number, and evidence of innocence, The Conviction Integrity Unit does not review non-innocence related claims such as procedural errors at trial that are decided by the appellate system.

-If the review process determines that someone has been wrongfully convicted, the Prosecutor’s Office will file a motion to vacate the verdict.
+If the review process determines that someone has been wrongfully convicted, the Cuyahoga County Prosecutor’s Office will file a motion to vacate the verdict.

 Note: If a defendant is currently represented by counsel, all communication with the Conviction Integrity Unit must be through that attorney.